v-harrishe/azure-docs/articles/app-service/faq-configuration-and-management.md

 ## How do I use a custom domain name for my web app?

-For answers to common questions about using a custom domain name with your Azure web app, see our seven-minute video [Add a custom domain name](https://channel9.msdn.com/blogs/Azure-App-Service-Self-Help/Add-a-Custom-Domain-Name).
+For answers to common questions about using a custom domain name with your Azure web app, see our seven-minute video [Add a custom domain name](https://channel9.msdn.com (THIS WEB SITE IS NOT AVAILABLE ON AZURE CHINA CLOUD) /blogs/Azure-App-Service-Self-Help/Add-a-Custom-Domain-Name).
 The video offers a walkthrough of how to add a custom domain name.
 It describes how to use your own URL instead of the *.azurewebsites.net URL with your App Service web app.
 You also can see a detailed walkthrough of [how to map a custom domain name](app-service-web-tutorial-custom-domain.md).

 ## How do I purchase a new custom domain for my web app?